Banner Health

 Patients must be in good overall health and not have any medical or mental health conditions that would exclude them from undergoing surgery.

-There are several health benefits of gastric bypass surgery:
+There are several health benefits of this type of weight loss surgery:

 • Effective weight loss.
 The average weight loss is greater than other procedures, such as sleeve gastrectomy and Lap-Band.
 The average person loses between 30% to 35% of total body weight over the course of two years after surgery.
 When these changes occur, people tend to live longer and have an improved quality of life.
 In addition, there is a reduced risk of obesity-related health problems.